tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   ![bar-chart-large](Images/bar-chart-large.png)

-Slack out to students the [Pandas Visualization help document](https://pandas.pydata.org/pandas-docs/stable/user_guide/visualization.html) as further reference to the different kind of plots Pandas includes.
+Slack out to students the [Pandas Visualization help document](https://pandas.pydata.org/pandas-docs/stable/user_guide/visualization.html) as a further reference to the different kind of plots Pandas includes.
 Ask if there are any questions before moving on.

 ---

 ### 14. Student Do: Market Analysis (15 min)

-In this activity, students will use Pandas to create three different charts: pie chart, bar chart, and scatter plot.
+In this activity, students will use Pandas to create three different charts: pie chart, bar chart and scatter plot.
 This activity will teach students how to create pie charts and scatter plots in addition to bar and line plots.

 Circulate the classroom to review student progress as they complete the activity.
 Guidance may be required, as this is the first time students will be exposed to pie charts and scatter plots.